karanjadavid/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge

-Querying a database to answer business question using structured query language
+Querying a database to answer business questions using structured query language